 Palestinian Arab refugee population.
-His visit a must-see for anyone interested in the historwas also a celebration of the recent progress the U.S. has made in holding the Palestinian Authority and the UN accountable.
-Mr. Neuer inspired the audience with his message that although the path to accountability and will not be silenced.
+His visit was also a celebration of the recent progress the U.S. has made in holding the Palestinian Authority and the UN accountable.
+Mr. Neuer inspired the audience with his message that although the path to accountability and justice is difficult, there are capable voices that Scimitar: Fourteen Centuries of War Between will not be silenced.

 In 2018, ZOA West Coast embarked on a mission to regularly engage with California state legislators on issues of anti-Semitism and anti-Israel bias.
 The pilot program was a lunch reception hosted by the CA Legislative Jewish Caucus in the State Capitol, with guest speaker Itamar Marcus of Palestinian Media Watch.
 Mr. Marcus addressed the persistent incitement to violence rampant in Palestinian Arab society.

 Continuing on this track, ZOA West Coast organized a speaking tour for New York Times best-selling author and investigative journalist, Edwin Black.
 Mr. Black delivered three presentations - to the Jewish community in Walnut Creek, to the Sacramento Jewish Federation, and to CA state legislators and Jewish community leaders at a private reception.
 His presentations provided a detailed historical account of the widespread support for Israel's founding.

 During Mr. Black's visit, ZOA West Coast cultivated a new relationship with the Sacramento Jewish Federation and made outreach to the Sacramento region a priority in 2019.
 Based on the success of Mr. Black's speaking tour, ZOA Campus brought him back to the region later in the fall for presentations at UC Berkeley and UC Davis.
 One of the highlights of his presentation is his demonstration that before the establishment of the modern state of Israel in 1948, the term "Palestinian" referred only to the Jewish residents of the land.
 Mr. Black demonstrates this with a copy of a New York Times headline stating, "Arabs to Boycott Palestinian Goods" - of course referring to the Arab boycott of Jewish businesses in pre-1948 Israel.
-Mr. Black's presentation is ical underpinnings of Israel's legitimacy under international law.
+Mr. Black's presentation is a must-see for anyone interested in the historical underpinnings of Israel's legitimacy under international law.